| || |

 |Step 8 ||$0.029 ||$0.021 ||$0.019 ||$0.015 |

-PBI Step 5 is closing on December 20, 2013.
-Reservation packages must be submitted and approved by the December 20th deadline.
-PV system installation and submittal of final BPI rebate paperwork must be submitted by June 20, 2014 to receive the PBI Step 5 incentive payment.
+PV system installation and submittal of final BPI rebate paperwork must be submitted by July 14, 2015 to receive the PBI Step 6 incentive payment.

 Please contact your account representative to assist with your rebate application and answer questions about your energy efficiency needs: